Server Certificates

 This document outlines the two available methods for configuring a broker with a server certificate: using a proxy for TLS termination or configuring TLS directly on the broker.
 In cluster environments, the use of HAProxy, as provided in the default setup, is recommended for managing TLS termination.

-Pro Mosquitto TLS termination
+Pro Edition for Eclipse Mosquitto TLS termination

 Open your mosquitto.conf file to add a certificate to a certain port.